devotuoma/British-Airline-Sentiment-Analysis/README.md

 1. Data scrapping and preparation: Scrape review data from Skytrax.com and clean and prepare the data for analysis using Python libraries such BeautifulSoup and Pandas.

-2. Data analysis: Perform data
+2. Data analysis: Perform data a